 Track 5: Holistic Approach

-A holistic approach to healthcare is a comprehensive perspective that considers the entirety of an individual's well-being – mind, body, emotions, and spirit.
+holistic approach to healthcare is a comprehensive perspective that considers the entirety of an individual's well-being – mind, body, emotions, and spirit.
 It acknowledges that these elements are interconnected and influence each other's health and wellness.
 This approach goes beyond solely treating symptoms and instead aims to address the underlying factors that contribute to a person's health status.
 By focusing on the broader context of an individual's life, including lifestyle, relationships, and environment, a holistic approach seeks to promote optimal health and prevent illness.
 This way, healthcare providers can offer personalized care that takes into account the unique needs and circumstances of each patient, leading to more effective and sustainable outcomes.

 Track 6: End-of-Life Care